DustinHartzler/PharmToTable/wp-content/plugins/pretty-link/readme.txt

 4. Click Tracking

 == Changelog ==
+= 3.4.1 =
+* Separate Pretty Links inserter button into its own toolbar group within the Block Editor
+* Consolidate Pretty Links metaboxes
+* Add nonces to Tools page
+* Pro: Disable content decoding by default on posts built with Elementor
+* Pro: Changed "Activate" link to "Manage License" on Plugins screen

 = 3.4.0 =
 * Introducing support for Add-ons in Pretty Links (NEW!)
 * Add code needed for Product Displays Add-on (Pro Add-on)